 - Let rest for 5-10 minutes, then garnish with chopped fresh chives (optional) before serving.

-- Store leftovers in an airtight container in the fridge for up to five days and reheat in the oven or microwave.
+- Store these scalloped potatoes with almond milk in an airtight container in the fridge for up to five days and reheat in the oven or microwave.